-PROMs implementation survey: Patient-reported Outcomes Measures (PROMs) are defined as standardized, validated questionnaires completed directly by patients to reflecting their perception of their health status.
-Health status is defined beyond simply surviving disease following treatment, but covers symptom burden, impact on functioning (physical, mental and social), and quality of life.
-In recent years, PROMs measurement and the pursuit for patient-centered and value-based care has become a key topic in health care systems worldwide.
+Statista PROMs Implementation Survey: Patient-reported outcome measures (PROMs) are defined as standardized, validated questionnaires completed directly by patients to reflect their perception of their health status.
+Health status is defined beyond simply surviving disease following treatment, but covers symptom burden, impact on functioning (physical, mental, and social), and quality of life.
+In recent years, PROMs measurement and the pursuit for patient-centered and value-based care has become a key topic in healthcare systems worldwide.

-With the guidance of the global board of medical experts, the Newsweek and Statista have updated the PROMs implementation survey for the 2024 ranking cycle.
-The survey was sent out to hospitals in fall/winter 2023 and participation was also possible on newsweek.com and r.statista.com.
+With the guidance of the global board of medical experts, Newsweek and Statista have updated the PROMs Implementation Survey for the 2025 ranking cycle.
+The survey was sent out to hospitals in fall/winter 2024, and participation was also possible on newsweek.com and r.statista.com.

-The overall purpose of this survey is to determine the status quo of implementation of generic and condition-specific PROMs in hospital settings as well as the hospital's efforts towards reporting and using the data both internally and externally for the purpose of improving health care delivery.
+The overall purpose of this survey is to determine the status quo of implementation of generic and condition-specific PROMs in hospital settings, as well as the hospital's efforts towards reporting and using the data both internally and externally for the purpose of improving healthcare delivery.
 For this, the global board of medical experts provided methodological input and guidance regarding the importance and development of the PROMs topic in a clinical setting.
 Furthermore, the board provided feedback on each of the questions within the survey to capture the most relevant PROMs information from the hospitals.

-This year, Statista has partnered with the International Consortium for Health Outcomes Measurement (ICHOM) as a new knowledge partner.
+Since 2024, Statista has partnered with the International Consortium for Health Outcomes Measurement (ICHOM) as a knowledge partner.
 ICHOM is the world's leading non-profit organization dedicated to transforming healthcare through the applied use of standardized patient-centered outcomes measurement.
-ICHOM convenes and empowers patient and clinical leaders to identify and standardize the most important clinical, quality of life, function and experience results for health care, and enables transparent, large-scale use by various stakeholders to achieve patient-centric health system transformation.
-By working with partners around the world, ICHOM builds evidence-based, patient co-created resources - the standardized sets of patient-centered outcomes measures - that help all actors in healthcare design, deliver and evaluate care based on outcomes that matter to patients.
+ICHOM convenes and empowers patients and clinical leaders to identify and standardize the most important clinical, quality of life, function, and experience results for healthcare, and enables transparent, large-scale use by various stakeholders to achieve patient-centric health system transformation.
+By working with partners around the world, ICHOM builds evidence-based, patient co-created resources-the standardized sets of patient-centered outcome measures-that help all actors in healthcare design, deliver, and evaluate care based on outcomes that matter to patients.
 ICHOM sets cover a large variety of medical conditions and account for nearly 60% of the global burden of disease.
 They have been implemented in over 500 care settings across more than 42 countries.
-Drawing from their widely recognized expertise and experience in the field of clinical and patient-reported outcome measures, ICHOM is contributing to the future development of the PROMs implementation survey and to the wider advancement of value-based care worldwide.
+Drawing from their widely recognized expertise and experience in the field of clinical and patient-reported outcome measures, ICHOM is contributing to the future development of the PROMs Implementation Survey and to the wider advancement of value-based care worldwide.